xingstar97/Harvard_CS109/cs109a_hw0_web.md

 ## Basic Statistics

-*Complete the following: you can perform the calculations by hand (show your work) or using software (include the code and output, screenshots are fine if it is from another platform).*

-**1.5**.
-37 of the 76 female CS concentrators have taken Data Science 1 (DS1) while 50 of the 133 male concentrators haven taken DS1.
+**Question**: 37 of the 76 female CS concentrators have taken Data Science 1 (DS1) while 50 of the 133 male concentrators haven taken DS1.
 Perform a statistical test to determine if interest in Data Science (by taking DS1) is related to sex.
 Be sure to state your conclusion.

 **Answer**: